-(b) Complaint Process: Following the occurrence of the event, harassment and/or discrimination, complaints should, preferably in written form, be sent to the Office of Institutional Compliance at email@example.com / 646-565-6000 x55330 as soon as possible.
+(b) Complaint Process: Complaints should, preferably in written form, be reported to the Office of Institutional Compliance at firstname.lastname@example.org / 646-565-6000 x55330 as soon as possible.
 Complaints should include the following: (a) complainant’s name, address, email, telephone and Touro ID number; (b) against whom complaint is made, including job title or student status, if known; (c) the protected status that is the basis for the alleged misconduct; (d) a statement of the facts, including relevant dates and witnesses; (e) the specific harm that resulted from the alleged act and the remedy sought; and (f) the complainant’s signature and the date on which the complaint was submitted.

-(c) Intake Interview: The Compliance Officer or his/her designee will make efforts to meet with complainant within one week and will not be delayed more than thirty (30) days after receipt of a complaint.
-At such meeting the complainant will be informed of the investigation procedures, the timeline.
-A complaint will be processed even in the absence of a signed written complaint.
+(c) Intake Interview: The Compliance Officer or his/her designee will endeavor to meet with the Complainant within one week of receipt of the complaint.
+During the intake meeting, the Complainant will be informed of the investigation process and procedures, and will be asked to provide any relevant information.
+A complaint will be processed even in the absence of a signed written complaint form.

 (e) Resolution: Upon completion of the investigation, the Compliance Officer or his/her designee will present their investigation file to a designated impartial Fact- Finder.
-For proceedings pursuant to the Title IX Grievance Policy, a more formal hearing is held before the Fact Finder makes a determination.
+For proceedings pursuant to the Title IX Grievance Policy, a more formal hearing is held before the Decision Maker makes a determination.
 For more information, see the Title IX Grievance Policy.

-(f) Determination: The complainant and respondent will be notified of the Fact-Finder’s determination within ten days of the decision.
-Only the Complainant will be notified of what actions, if any, are to be taken in response to it.
-Inquiries regarding these actions should be directed to the Compliance Officer.
+(f) Determination: The Complainant and Respondent will be notified of the Fact-Finder’s determination within ten days of the decision.
 The determination of the Fact-Finder is final, except for appeals in limited circumstances (see sub-section (g) below).

-(g) Notice of Appeal For Violations of Environmental Harassment or Discrimination: Following receipt of a determination the recipient (i.e., the complainant or the respondent as the case may be) may wish to appeal the decision.
-The complainant/respondent has five (5) business days within which to submit a formal written appeal of the decision to the Office of Institutional Compliance.
+(g) Notice of Appeal For Violations of Environmental Harassment or Discrimination: Following receipt of a determination, either party may appeal the decision.
+The Complainant/Respondent has five (5) business days within which to submit a formal written appeal to the Office of Institutional Compliance.
 This time period will not be extended except in the most exceptional circumstances and represents an absolute bar date.
-The appeal should fully explain and substantiate the reason(s) for advocating a reversal of the determination of the Fact-Finder.
+The appeal should fully explain and substantiate the reason(s) for advocating a reversal of the Fact-Finder’s determination.
 An Appeals Committee will be convened and may grant an appeal only on the basis of one of the following: